ojboj/audiobookproject/README.md

 ./formatText "books/A Black Comedy - nonjon.epub"

 ## What's next:
-replace generated .txt files with new .txt files from generated Chapter objects, super clean and clear, ready for TTS
+replace generated .txt files with new .txt files from generated Chapter objects, super clean and clear, ready for TTS.

+Use clean .txt files to generate TTS audio files (m4b?) for each chapter.

+Add the ability to keep bold and emphasised text in the document for better TTS.

+Generate a list of characters.

+Locate and link dialogue to the character that speaks it.

+Locate and link any description(s) of a character to the character.

+Analyse gathered info on a character to pick out a voice for them (ML).